mariadb-corporation/MaxScale/Documentation/Tutorials/MaxScale-Failover-with-Keepalived-and-MaxCtrl.md

 ```

 An example script, *is_maxscale_running.sh*, is listed below.
 The script uses
-MaxAdmin to try to contact the locally running MaxScale and request a server
+Maxctrl to try to contact the locally running MaxScale and request a server
 list, then check that the list has at least some expected elements.
 The timeout
-command ensures the MaxAdmin call exits in reasonable time.
+command ensures the Maxctrl call exits in reasonable time.
 The script detects
 if MaxScale has crashed, is stuck or is totally overburdened and no longer
 responds to connections.

 ```
 #!/bin/bash
-fileName="maxadmin_output.txt"
+fileName="maxctrl_output.txt"
 rm $fileName
-timeout 2s maxadmin list servers > $fileName to_result=$?
+timeout 2s maxctrl list servers > $fileName to_result=$?
 if [ $to_result -ge 1 ]
 then
-  echo Timed out or error, timeout returned $to_result exit 3 else echo MaxAdmin success, rval is $to_result echo Checking maxadmin output sanity grep1=$(grep server1 $fileName) grep2=$(grep server2 $fileName)
+  echo Timed out or error, timeout returned $to_result exit 3 else echo Maxctrl success, rval is $to_result echo Checking maxctrl output sanity grep1=$(grep server1 $fileName) grep2=$(grep server2 $fileName)